kfranics/Getting-and-Cleaning-Data-Course/CodeBook.md

 ###Naming conventions for activities and features
 The activity descriptions have been changed from uppercase to lowercase All underscore symbols have been removed
-The revised naming of the feature variables use the following order:
+The revised naming of the feature variables use the following order.
-      *summary function of mean vs standard deviation *domain of time vs frequency, including angular measurements *body vs gravity
+      1. summary function of mean vs standard deviation.
+      2. domain of time vs frequency, including angular measurements.
+      3. body vs gravity.
-      *axis of the phone when listed
+      4. axis of the phone when listed.
-      *sensor used for the reading (accelerometer vs gyroscope) *magnitude when listed
+      5. sensor used for the reading (accelerometer vs gyroscope).
+      6. magnitude when listed.

 ##The Variables
-      * **subjectid** - values of 1 through 30 for each volunteer
+        **subjectid** - values of 1 through 30 for each volunteer

-      * **activity** - six activities were measured on a smartphone (Samsung Galaxy S II) *laying
+        **activity** - six activities were measured on a smartphone (Samsung Galaxy S II) *laying
             *sitting
             *standing
             *walking